Béni Abbès: Modern history

 Charles toured with supply January 13, 1904, on the air south toward the Hoggar.
-On February 1, 1904 he and his companions arrived at Adrar oasis where they joined the commander Laperrine.
+On February 1, 1904, he and his companions arrived at Adrar oasis where they joined the commander Laperrine.
 From there, the tour continued towards Akabli.
 Charles then noted all the possible places of installation.
 He collected information on Tuareg languages from the people of the central south Sahara and there began the translation of the Gospels in order to transmit it to the Tuaregs.

 He was disappointed by the attitude of some military Colonials.
 Arriving near the Algerian border, the tour of supply had to turn around and travel to Tit.
 Charles wanted to settle in there but the commander Laperrine refused.
 The tour ended at In Salah in September.
-Charles joined Bishop Guerin on September 22, 1904 and returned to Béni Abbès on 24 January 1905.
+Charles joined Bishop Guerin on September 22, 1904, and returned to Béni Abbès on 24 January 1905.

 Intrigued by Charles de Foucauld, General Hubert Lyautey, appointed in Algeria, decided to visit him at Béni Abbès on January 28, 1905.
 From this meeting came a reciprocal friendship and a certain admiration of Lyautey for Charles.
 During this period Charles wrote the Meditations on the Holy Gospels.
 In April 1905, Commander Laperrine requested Charles de Foucauld to leave with him on a tour in the Hoggar.
-Having sought advice from the abbot Huvelin and Bishop Guerin, he participated in a new tour of supply.
+Having sought advice from Huvelin and Bishop Guerin, he participated in a new tour of supply.
 He started on June 8, 1905, continuing his prayer life while learning Tamahaq.
 On 25 Juin, 1905, they met amenokal (chef of the tribe) Moussa Ag Amastan, who decided to make an alliance with the French authority.
 Charles de Foucauld and Moussa Ag Amastan met and seemed to appreciate each other.
 Their meeting developed into a deep friendship.
 The Touareg authorized Charles de Foucauld to settle in the Hoggar, near Tamanrasset.